ddsilva/stylebook/README.md

 ## Installation

-First of all, you need to install knobs into your project as a dev dependency.
+First of all, you need to install Stylebook into your project as a dev dependency.

 ```sh
 yarn add -D @stylebook/core